madureira/jskeleton/README.md

     $ npm install

-You have to install Grunt on global mode:
+You have to install Grunt on global mode execute this (In some cases is necessary to execute with "sudo"):

     $ npm install -g grunt-cli

+To generate the compressed files, you must to open a new tab in your terminal and execute this:

+    $ grunt

+Now, always that you save any modified file, Grunt will execute tasks to generate a compressed file.
+This tab should be kept open, or if you prefer execute this command in backgrount.

 Finally, start the server: